unh-comp-master-project/unh-comp-master-project.github.io/work-products.md

 | evaluation | 1 | 2 min | Has evaluation of the results.
 You explain to what degree the project achieved its objectives, including limitatinos and constraints. |

 <!--
-### Abstract

-Summarize in 250-300 words:

-1. Problem, situation, or issue that the project will address and why it is important
-2. Objectives or what the project will accomplish
-3. Approach of the research and development process, including tools, data sets, architectural approach, or methods used to do the project
-4. Results as evidence of the success of the project work
-5. Evaluation or interpretation of the results and concluding remarks.

-Guidelines

-* The abstract is written in paragraph form with no itemized list or literature references.
-* All five items are appropriately balanced size-wise.
-The first two items must be less than half of the abstract size.
-* When preparing the very first draft, items 4 and 5 describe what you expect, since the work has just started.
-* The value of the abstract, in all its iterations, is to be the ***map*** that guides your weekly project tasks.
-* **First Draft Deadline**
-  * The student presents the very first draft of the abstract to the project advisor for review and comment no later than the 2nd week of the term (Fall, Spring, or Summer).
-* Writing the abstract is an iterative process.
-There is a discovery component of the project work, which might cause unexpected "turns" in your project development journey.
-Regular abstract's revisions will capture changes or new directions your project work will take.

 ### Proposal

 This is a 4 - 6 page paper (not including title page and abstract) that elaborates on and includes: